PeterC66/m4ops/NotesStandardsPractices.md

 - [Vuex - State management](https://vuex.vuejs.org/)
 - the store is injected into all child components of the root and will be available on them as this.$store
+  - other routines can access the store and its getters etc by simply importing it
-  - "getters" in the store are computed properties that can be referenced in components via this.$store.getters.xxx (can be functions)
+  - "getters" in the store are computed properties that can be referenced in components via store.getters.xxx (can be functions)
   - a mutation is a function eg increment-mutation (state) { state.count++ } - always synchronous
-    - mutation types are UPPERCASE and in mutation-types.js
+    - mutation types are UPPERCASE and defined in mutation-types.js
   - an action **commits** a mutation eg increment-action ({ commit }) { commit('increment-mutation') }
     - can be asynchronous, usually has a payload object, can [handle Promises](https://vuex.vuejs.org/guide/actions.html#composing-actions)
   - we **dispatch** actions in components with this.$store.dispatch('xxx')